KaplanOpenSource/hera/README.md

 Start mongo in the command line
 `mongosh`

-run the following command:
+Create two databases and change the user name and password to anything in your preference

-!!!NEED to be tested in a clean environment
+Follow the the code bellow as an example.

 ```JavaScript
 use admin